sramekm/WPAtester/ptchannelswitch/README.md

 # WPAtester

 A collection of Python-based WPA testing tools for automating and simplifying common wireless security tasks.
-Each tool is organized in its own folder. **All scripts must be launched under `sudo`.**
+Each tool is organized in its own folder. **All scripts must be launched under `root`.**

 ---